SK53/indicia-docs/developing/reporting/report-file-format.rst

-  (a CSS colour specification, e.g. '#00FF00'), **strokeOpacity** (a number from 0 to 1), **strokeWidth** (number of pixels wide to draw the perimeter line), **strokeDashStyle** (dot, dash, dashdot, longdash, longdashdot or solid), **fillColor** (as strokeColor), fillOpacity (as strokeOpacity).
+  (a CSS colour specification, e.g. '#00FF00'), **strokeOpacity** (a number from 0 to 1), **strokeWidth** (number of pixels wide to draw the perimeter line), **strokeDashStyle** (dot, dash, dashdot, longdash, longdashdot or solid), **fillColor** (as strokeColor), fillOpacity (as strokeOpacity) graphicZIndex (higher number draws on top of lower number).
 For example, a report could vary the opacity of output grid references on the map according to size by including this column in the SQL:

   .. code-block:: sql